 What does Emmie mean?

-Emmie▼ has 17 more different forms via Amelia, Emily, Emma, Esmeralda: Eimile, Emalie, Emelie, Emilie▼, Emmalie, Emme, Emmelie, Emmet, Emmilee, Emmilie, Emmily, Emmlee, Emmot, Emyle, Esmee, Esmie and Ezzie.Kreatif forms: Edmie, Elmie, Emsie. [more]
+Emmie▼ has 17 more different relations via Amelia, Emily, Emma, Esmeralda: Eimile, Emalie, Emelie, Emilie▼, Emmalie, Emme, Emmelie, Emmet, Emmilee, Emmilie, Emmily, Emmlee, Emmot, Emyle, Esmee, Esmie and Ezzie.Kreatif forms: Edmie, Elmie, Emsie. [more]

 How popular is Emmie?